Can you Shower When your Water Softener is Regenerating?

 Changes in Water Temperature

-Possible Salt in Water: Is It Harmful?
+Possible Salt in Water: Is It Normal?

 Salt Levels and Skin Sensitivity